-Standing desks seem like the perfect solution to the problems caused by sitting too much, but you might be wondering about the effects of standing too much on the knees.
-Common questions people ask are:
+Standing desks are great, but you might be wondering about the effects of standing too much on the knees.

 - Is it really better for you than sitting?

 Here we'll answer all those questions and more!
-Let's go!
+Let's get started!

 Is a Standing Desk Better than Sitting?